rjpcasalino/blog_bt/src/posts/2021-08-19-Netbooting-OpenBSD.md

 layout: post
 ---

 This document's primary intended purpose is to guide one through the process of netbooting into OpenBSD on a SPARC box.
-It's ancillary purpose is to impart enough working knowledge for one to netboot NixOS on an AMD64 box.
+Its ancillary purpose is to impart enough working knowledge for one to netboot NixOS on an AMD64 box.
 It will also cover a bit of netboot.xyz, some of iPXE (an open source implementation of the  Preboot eXecution Environment), Open Firmware (also known as OpenBoot), and a tiny amount of Forth programming.

 <aside>
 <small>